-- The SENCO is currently working towards completing the 'National Award for Special Educational Needs Co-ordination'.
-Another member of staff in school has the 'National Award for Special Educational Needs Co-ordination' qualification. - All staff receive an annual update/training from the SENCO. - Staff are provided with individualised training if they are supporting a pupil with a more specific need. - The SENCO attends regular cluster meetings with the Local Authority representative and SENCOs from local schools. - 9.
+- You can find out more about the full range of services who work with schools on the Redcar and Cleveland Council website 'Local Offer'. - The SENDCO holds the 'National Award for Special Educational Needs and/or Disabilities Coordination'. - All staff receive an annual update/training from the SENDCO. - Staff are provided with individualised training if they are supporting a pupil with a more specific need. - The SENDCO attends regular cluster meetings with the Local Authority representative and SENDCOs from local schools.

 How will my child be included in activities outside the classroom including school trips?